 • The research experience of these physician scientists has made major contributions to the treatment options available to women with gynecologic cancers.

 • As the foundation for a strong training program in gynecologic oncology requires a large source of patient referral, the high esteem with which the program's faculties are held in the community is, perhaps, one of its greatest strengths.
 All of the physicians based at UC Irvine Medical Center are recognized within the area for their clinical skills and research accomplishments.
 Each attracts a large number of referrals to the system, helping to support fellow training.
-From November 2007 through November 2008, 1,348 surgical procedures were done within the Division of Gynecologic Oncology at UC Irvine Medical Center.

 • Our program has a close affiliation with the Departments of Radiotherapy, Pathology and Interventional Radiology at all facilities participating in the fellowship training program.
 The collegial working relationship with members of these departments has ensured that patients receive optimum care and fellows receive comprehensive training.